miklevin/MikeLev.in/_posts/2025-10-02-digital-crucible-lifelong-journal.md

 ## The Initial Struggle of Mastery

 Our senses becomes fatigued quickly.
 Exhaustion sets in much faster when something is newer.
-It's draining to learn how to ride a bicycle, to drive a car.
-To crawl and walk and talk for the first time.
+It's draining to learn how to ride a bicycle or drive a car;
+to crawl and walk and talk for the first time.
 But you managed to do all those.

 And then the thing gradually becomes known.
 And as it becomes known it becomes and both filtered and automatically accommodated for by the subconscious.
 You